 Philadelphia College of Osteopathic Medicine only hosts F-1 visas.

-For information regarding a Student Visa application, please refer to the government website.
+For information regarding a Student Visa application, please refer to the U.S. Department of State website.

 No, it is not possible to apply for or to renew a visa in the United States.
 Visas are issued only by a U.S. consul in a U.S. embassy or consulate outside the United States.